jwmbeenakker/jwmbeenakker.github.io/content/index.md

       title: Notes
       text: "
         Have a good retreat!

+         - The volume is very low, but of good quality.

          - The [French streams](https://emmanuel.info/retraite-de-fraternite-2025) can be found [here](https://emmanuel.info/retraite-de-fraternite-2025), together with the [program](https://emmanuel.info/wp-content/uploads/2025/10/Plannig-retraite-fraternite-2025-2.jpg) of the retreat